 - Flexibility.
-Lower monthly payments can free up some of your monthly budget for other goals, like building an emergency fund, contributing to retirement or college tuition, or saving for home repairs and maintenance.
+Lower monthly payments can free up some of your monthly budget for other goals, like saving for emergencies, retirement, college tuition or home repairs and maintenance.

 - Strategic use of debt.
 Some argue that Americans focus too much on paying down their mortgages rather than adding to their retirement accounts.
-A 30-year mortgage with a smaller monthly payment can allow you to save more for retirement.
+A 30-year fixed mortgage with a lower monthly cost can allow you to save more for retirement.

 As with any financial product, the 30-year mortgage does have some negatives, including:

 - More total interest paid.
-A 30-year term means you’ll pay more overall in interest compared with what you’d pay with a shorter-term loan.
+Stretching out repayment to a 30-year term means you pay more overall in interest than you would with a shorter-term loan.